 If you want to avoid the risk for poisoning altogether, go with a pet-friendly alternative like SilverQuine.
 SILVERQUINE Animal Wound Dressing is a water-based hydrogel wound dressing for use in moist wound care management.
 The gel contains silver that may help inhibit the growth of microorganisms within the dressing.
 SILVERQUINE Animal Wound Dressing Gel has been evaluated in standard tests that show it can reduce the level of common microorganisms.

 - 1st and 2nd Degree Burns

 - Skin Irritations

 It has been known for over a century that certain preparations of silver have germicidal properties.
-As a result, prior to the invention of modern day antibiotics, silver was used to help treat wounds and other types of infections in animals.
+As a result, prior to the invention of modern-day antibiotics, silver was used to help treat wounds and other types of infections in animals.
 With the development of natural antibiotics, silver preparations were phased out in favor of synthetic antibiotics.
 Unfortunately, over the course of the past 25 years, multiple bacteria have developed resistance to common antibiotics on the market today.
-In some circumstances, prolonged courses of expensive antibiotics have to be used to get a minimal response and expose your pet to potent side effects.
+In some circumstances, prolonged courses of expensive antibiotics have to be used to get a minimal response and expose your pet to potential side effects.
 Worse yet, some antibiotics are totally ineffective in some cases.
-As a result, the pet industry is in urgent need of new technology that has broad spectrum antimicrobial activity to reduce wound healing times and reduce the risk of side effects from current treatments.
+As a result, the pet industry is in urgent need of new technology that has broad-spectrum antimicrobial activity to reduce wound healing times and reduce the risk of side effects from current treatments.